-Action Step Description Performance Measure Timeline Leader Notes 7.3a Review, evaluate, and analyze driver data to find errors, duplicates, and missing data entry elements by developing citation inventory system.
-Number of driver records with missing data elements.
+ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 7.3a Review, evaluate, and analyze driver data to find errors, duplicates, and missing data entry elements by developing citation inventory system.
 Dec.
-2021 FLHSMV New citation inventory system handles duplicate citation numbers.
+2026 FLHSMV New citation inventory system handles duplicate citation numbers.
 Citation Inventory System will be included in the department's Motorist Modernization Phase II re-write of our systems.
 (August 2023) 7.3b Track the number of duplicate record entries and reduce those entries by 6 percent in five years Percent reduction in duplicate record entries (target - 1.2% per year) Annually FLHSMV FLHSMV documented conviction data edit requirements to increase accuracy.
-FLHSMV working on project to identify and delete duplicate records as part of onboarding process for State2State project 7.3c Improve integrity of data by identifying and implementing a means to electronically receive and post-conviction codes for all serious and/or major offenses used by AAMVA/FMCSA so that driver record is accurate and consistent when transferred to other jurisdictions Track the number of improvements based on federal or state laws.
-Dec.
-2021 FLHSMV Modernization Project to improve Issuance system by redefining codes / business rules to unify four systems: DL / tag / title / and citation (Dec.
-2021) FY21 Driver Data Improvement grant requested to establish baseline data and measures for completeness and timeliness of the data in the driver system 7.3d Continue to participate in workshops with AAMVA to achieve data accuracy • Provide updates to crash and citation reporting vendors when AAMVA barcode formats change in Florida to ensure imports from barcode readers are successful.
+FY23 Crash and UTC Data Improvement Project: FLHSMV to identify and delete duplicate records as part of onboarding process for State2State (S2S) project and create performance metric for future monitoring; FY24 project will continue to resolve duplicate credentials to improve driver history data (pending approval).
+7.3c Improve integrity of data by identifying and implementing a means to electronically receive and post-conviction codes for all serious and/or major offenses used by AAMVA/FMCSA so that driver record is accurate and consistent when transferred to other jurisdictions Track the number of improvements based on Federal or state laws.
+Ongoing FLHSMV Modernization Project to improve Issuance system by redefining codes / business rules to unify four systems: DL / tag / title / and citation (Dec.
+2021).
+7.3d Continue to participate in workshops with AAMVA to achieve data accuracy - Provide updates to crash and citation reporting vendors when AAMVA barcode formats change in Florida to ensure imports from barcode readers are successful.
 Number of AAMVA workshops attended Annually FLHSMV FLHSMV attended the 2021 Workshop & Law Institute AAMVA conference virtually on March 16-18.
-FLHSMV is working to onboard to AAMVA's State2State platform in 2023, which will allow for more accurate driver records.
-7.3e Establish a process for gathering data, analyzing the data, and monitoring results regularly.
-Review and evaluate existing driver data to establish performance measure for accuracy Accuracy issues identified for performance measure Quarterly FLHSMV FY22 Driver and Vehicle Data Quality Improvement Project to begin identifying a process (pending approval).
+FLHSMV went live with AAMVA's State2State platform on Jan.
+17, 2023, which will improve the accuracy of driver records.